specta/expecta/README.md

-# Expecta
+# Expecta 0.2.0

 A Matcher Framework for Objective-C/Cocoa

+## NOTICE

+Expecta 0.2.x has a new syntax that is slightly different from Expecta 0.1.x.
+For example `expect(x).toEqual(y)` should now be written as `expect(x).to.equal(y)`.

 ## INTRODUCTION

 The main advantage of using Expecta over other matcher frameworks is that you do not have to specify the data types.
 Also, the syntax of Expecta matchers is much more readable and does not suffer from parenthesitis.
-If you have used [Jasmine](http://pivotal.github.com/jasmine/) before, you will feel right at home!

 **OCHamcrest**